 Of course, to get *all* of the dependencies you need from Nvidia, you must sign up as a developer; aka, give them your email address, fill out a short survey, and “opt in” to receiving their emails (required).
 I’m excited for the coming ASICs that will hopefully give us a realistic option to take our business elsewhere.
 Until then…

 Once you’ve logged in, clicked around, and forfeited your information to the Nvidia gods, you’ll eventually be bestowed with a download link.
 Be sure to choose cuDNN 7.0.* for CUDA 9.0.

-# Download cuDNN 7.0 with CUDA 9.0 support for our Ubuntu version
+lsb_release -a# Download cuDNN 7.0 with CUDA 9.0 support for our Ubuntu versioncd ~/Downloads

 Once that’s installed, we should be ready to go!

 workon machine-learning##install tensorflow and keraspip install --upgrade tensorflow-gpu